 In the blistering heat, hunting and running down the next meal can take days.
 So it is surprising that the San had the time, energy or will to make beads.
 The fact they did, conveys as much about the significance, symbolism and holistic function attributed to beads, as it does about the human need to heal and create beauty.

 The San (ju/oansi or !kung) amongst others, are the earliest inhabitants of Southern Africa dating back 30 000 years.
 In the last 350 years, these hunter-gatherers were marginalized and harried to live in areas of Namibia, Botswana, South Africa and Zimbabwe, made inhospitable by desert or water born disease.
-But their historical journey is recorded on 15 000 sites in mountainous areas and on cliff faces.
+But their historical journey is recorded at 15 000 sites, painted in mountainous areas and on cliff faces in Southern Africa.

 “Among the San … rock art is associated with the activities of San medicine people, or shamans.
 These people entered a state of trance at a medicine dance or in more solitary circumstances and, in that condition, cured the sick, went on out-of body journeys, made rain and controlled the movement of antelope herds.”
 Prof. David Lewis Williams.

 Beadwork colours are determined by symbolism, an availability of materials and regional preferences.
-After 1800s, the predominant colour was white from ostrich egg shell.
+Unfortunately few examples exist before the 1800s, at which time the predominant colour was white and made from ostrich egg shell.
 At the end of the 1800s, white, black and red in the form of: ostrich egg shell, seeds or glass beads were used.
 Since the 1900s, green, blue and yellow coloured glass beads were added

 to the San repertoire.